Test your Wifi Connection

 - Tap on the Device Health tile

-Keep in mind that signal strength is only a broad frame of reference: If the app tells you your signal is 'poor' or 'very poor', but your device's Live View is working as it should, and your Ring notifications are appearing in time, then you can carry on using your Ring device normally without worrying about the alert.
+Signal strength is only a broad frame of reference.
+If the app tells you your signal is 'poor' or 'very poor', but your device's Live View is working as it should, and your Ring notifications are appearing in a timely way, then don't worry about any alerts or notifications that you may have received.

 Why else could my signal be low?